Choose your country and language:

 UUPDATE TO COVID-19 REGULATIONS – LEVEL 1

-The South African tourism industry received a welcome boost with the announcement that South Africa has been moved to Adjusted Alert Level One, with some further relaxation of COVID-19 regulations.
+The South African tourism industry received a welcome boost with the announcement that South Africa will remain on Adjusted Alert Level One, with some further relaxation of COVID-19 regulations.

-The move from Adjusted Alert Level Two to Adjusted Alert Level One will see the following changes being implemented:
+President Ramaphosa said the further changes to Adjusted Alert Level One will see the following being implemented:

 South African borders remain open for all travellers and business events delegates who wish to come to South Africa.